abajowski/szkolenie/01.web-application [ amplify ]/workshop/05.appsync/readme.md

 ### UPDATE THE APP

-1. From the albums directory, run ```npm install --save react-router-dom @aws-amplify/api``` to add new dependencies for routing and specific modules we’ll use from Amplify.
+1. From the library directory, run ```npm install --save react-router-dom @aws-amplify/api``` to add new dependencies for routing and specific modules we’ll use from Amplify.

 2. Replace **src/App.js** with file **App.js** which is saved in **source** directory